Medusa-Intelligence-Corp/LLMmMm/README.md

 # Sommelier

-A simple flask app that connects to the OpenAI API.
-For teaching purposes.
+A simple flask API and static webpage that connects to OpenRouter

 # Prerequisites